The Saddest Endings In TV History

 Deadwood

-Although Deadwood's final episode wasn't intended to be so at the time, its ending feels in line with the themes that the show plays with throughout its run.
-The show's third season follows the showdown between George Hearst and Al Swearengen (Ian McShane), but by the time the finale gets underway, it's clear that Hearst has already won.
+Although the final episode of "Deadwood" wasn't intended to be that at the time, its ending feels in line with the themes that the show plays with throughout its run.
+The show's third season follows the showdown between George Hearst (Gerald McRaney) and Al Swearengen (Ian McShane), but by the time the finale gets underway, it's clear that Hearst has already won.
 His brutal, capitalistic ways are the future, and Al and Sheriff Seth Bullock (Timothy Olyphant) will soon be relics of the past.

 Parenthood